Wednesday, May 9, 2012

-Black metal, shclmack metal--low-fi production aesthetics and recording quality is pushed to the curb, favoring a meatier, thicker sound usually found in polished productions.
-Atypical for traditional black metal and characteristic of the symphonic variety, Haemic actually utilize a respectable mixing and mastering on their debut with little to no budget in hand, but the job isn't perfect because the drum machine sounds depressingly inorganic.
-In spite of that, the overall production puts the band on the world map as a serious force to be reckoned with, and certainly one of the few from Taiwan (Haemic is mainly based in the country) that have the guts to step out of the nation's borders.
+Black metal, shclmack metal--low-fi production values and recording quality is pushed to the curb, favoring a meatier, thicker sound usually found in polished productions.
+Atypical for traditional black metal and characteristic of the symphonic variety, Haemic utilize a respectable mixing and mastering on their debut with little to no budget in hand, but the job isn't perfect because the drum machine sounds inorganic.
+In spite of that, the overall production puts the band on the world map as a serious force to be reckoned with, and certainly one of the few from Taiwan (Haemic is based in the country) that have the guts to step out of the nation's borders.

 Those borders don't go far, however, because once you've heard one song off Fields of Sanguine, you have a decent feel for what the rest of the album will sound like.
-Although a smattering of influences from various subgenres pop up every once in a while, the bulk of the record rests in symphonic black metal.
+Although a variety of influences from various subgenres pop up every once in a while, the bulk of the record rests in symphonic black metal.
 Ray Heberer's guitar playing is among the most focused and precise I've ever heard from a sixteen year old; sweeps, carefully thought out alternate picking, and intricate melodies flow across the duration of the album, but his skillful shredding often clashes with the drum machine's plastic aesthetic.

 Sadly, there is little one can do to battle artificial sound--bar getting a real drummer--but if Haemic were to add a skin-basher, their music would have the potential to break out of the underground.
 90% of the right ingredients are present regarding compositional and instrumental proficiency.
 They just need an extra push to realize their full potential.